 Another part of the comprehensive plan is asking help whenever necessary.
 Hiring a doula during the pregnancy and after childbirth can help relieve stress, which can often trigger symptoms of gastroparesis.
 Consulting with a nutrition specialist can also help narrow down food choices that are both good for the mother and the baby.

-Another component of the comprehensive plan is lifestyle changes.
+Lifestyle changes are also very important.
 Drinking plenty of fluids including juice, broth, and low-fat soup throughout the day can help the stomach process solid foods and pass it on to the small intestines.
 Also, avoiding lying down for 4-5 hours or taking a gentle walk after eating can help take advantage of gravity to facilitate gastric emptying and also prevent acid reflux and other gastroparesis symptoms.